SysKitTeam/docs-spdockit/how-to/compare-wizard/compare-sharepoint-farms.md

     * Service Applications Proxies
     * Host Names

-    On the left-hand side is a list of available properties for the source farm, and on the right-hand side is a list of properties from the target farm.
-Use the drop down menu to define which farm properties should be paired.
-Once you have paired them, SPDocKit will remember the mappings and use them for each subsequent comparison process if you select these same two farms.

-    As a new feauture we enabled __1:N mappings__.
-This can be very useful when comparing test with production environment.
-For example: On a Source farm, you can map 1 or 2 WFE servers with 4 or even more WFE servers from a Target farm.

 1. Click Next to see the compare results.

     The Results dialog box shows the differences between two different farms.
 The change in each object is indicated by a different color.
 The upper part of the dialog box shows all farm settings in a hierarchical structure while the bottom half displays differences between currently selected object in the upper half.